String Formatting Cookbook

 Table formatting data

 Use the width and the left and right justification to align your data into a nice table format.
-Here's an example to show how to format:
+Here’s an example using the .format

 # data